nmtate/GenomeWidePrediction_course/README.md

 Instructors: *Evangelina Lopez de Maturana, Oscar Gonzalez-Recio, *

-This course will introduce students,
+This course will introduce students to perform prediction of complex traits using genomic information.
 Each day the course will start at **14:00** and end at **20:00** (CET).

 <!-- timetable: [here](https://docs.google.com/spreadsheets/d/1Cy8vBD6I_no8UPzYPU9bz7ASWyI3bc4Y9vcdr5S1TBw/edit#gid=0) -->